Nessrinee/Nessrinee/README.md

 ---

-*🌍 Open to relocation worldwide and visa-sponsored opportunities
-🚀 Immediately available*
+*🌍 Open to international mobility and global project opportunities 🚀 Immediately available*